SciresM/FEITS/README.md

 -Added a Background feature for conversations (the in-game Supports barrack is the default).

 -Added an icon to the program.

+-FEITS now grays out the inactive character for game accuracy.

 -FEITS now enforces game-accurate text cropping (characters get cut-off if the line goes too long).